andrebacaglini/ChatChallenge/README.md

 For the chat:

-* ChatWebApp, built with ASP.NET Core Web App + Identity + EF Core + SignalR + MassTransit.
+* ChatWebApp, built with ASP.NET Core Web App + Identity + EF Core + SignalR + MassTransit + Docker.
-* Uses local SQLServer DB to store the users and the messages.

 For the bot:

-* StockBot, built with Console App + MassTransit.
+* StockBot, built with Console App + MassTransit + Docker

 Auxiliary Class Libraries: